zestia/ember-modal-dialog/README.md

 ### `@onLoaded`

 Optional.
 Fired after the request to load data was successful.
-Receives the result as an argument.
+Receives the result as a parameter.

 ### `@onLoadError`

 Optional.
 Fired when the request to load data fails.
-Receives the error as an argument.
+Receives the error as a parameter.

 ### `@onClose`